EternoSeeker/EternoSeeker/README.md

 # Hi, I'm Shrihari! 👋
 ## 🚀 About Me
-I’m a passionate developer with a curiosity for exploring a wide range of technologies.
-I have a strong interest in machine learning and deep learning, constantly seeking to learn and innovate in these fields.
-Whether it's diving into new frameworks or solving complex problems, I’m always eager to expand my skill set and tackle exciting challenges.
+I’m a passionate developer with curiosity.

 ## 🛠 Skills
 <div align="left">